Lamden/docs/docs/wallet/restore_secret_key.md

 # Restore Keys from a Keystore File

-If you are trying to restore an account and all you have is the sercret key, no keystore file then follow the steps to <u>[Add Existing Account](/docs/wallet/accounts_creation#existing-account)</u>.
+If you are trying to restore an account and all you have is the secret key, no keystore file then follow the steps to <u>[Add Existing Account](/docs/wallet/accounts_creation#existing-account)</u>.

 ## Restore Linked Accounts
 If any of the newly restored account were once <u>[Linked Accounts](/docs/wallet/accounts_linked_overview)</u> then you will need to follow the <u>[Restore Linked Accounts](/docs/wallet/restore_linked_account)</u> process to reconnect them.